-We absolutely loved the place – all due respect to my mother-in-law’s place.
+We absolutely loved all aspects of the hotel — all due respect to my mother-in-law’s place.

-The Current Iowa is located just across the street from the Figge Art Museum in downtown Davenport, which happens to include paintings by one of my ancestors, John Reid Lambdin, who painted the official portrait of Abraham Lincoln and other U.S. presidents.
+The Current Iowa is located just across the street from the Figge Art Museum in downtown Davenport, which happens to include paintings by one of my ancestors, John Reid Lambdin.
+He painted the official portrait of Abraham Lincoln and other U.S. presidents.